-Moody, a Republican, was the representative for Massachusetts's 6th congressional district from 1901 to 1903.
+Moody was the representative for Massachusetts’s 6th congressional district and was a Republican.
+He served from 1901 to 1903.

 From Dec 1895 to Apr 1902, Moody missed 99 of 527 roll call votes, which is 18.8%.
 This is better than the median of 31.7% among the lifetime records of representatives serving in Apr 1902.
 The chart below reports missed votes over time.